veselm73/sdueba-subgroup-discovery/README.md

 ---

-This repository contains the official implementation of **SDUEBA**, a scalable and interpretable pipeline for Subgroup Discovery (SD) using modern embedding techniques, clustering algorithms, and rule induction methods.
+This repository contains the showcase of **SDUEBA**, a scalable and interpretable pipeline for Subgroup Discovery (SD) using modern embedding techniques, clustering algorithms, and rule induction methods.
 This work was developed as part of the Bachelor's thesis *"Subgroup Detection Using Embedding-Based Approaches"* by Matyáš Veselý at the Faculty of Nuclear Sciences and Physical Engineering, Czech Technical University in Prague (FNSP CTU), in collaboration with Workday Prague.

 **Thesis PDF:** [Link to thesis if hosted online]
 **Author:** Matyáš Veselý